ska-telescope/ska-mid-dish-qualification/docs/src/how-to/using-the-gui.rst

 .. image:: /img/Screenshot-take_authority.png

 The status bar at the bottom of the window will show the command and its response (the history of commands can be seen in the :code:`Logs` tab).
-If the command was successful (e.g. CommandDone, CommandActivated), the :code:`Curren Auth` box will update to show the current authority is the EGUI.
+If the command was successful (e.g. CommandDone, CommandActivated), the :code:`Current Auth` box will update to show the current authority is the EGUI.

 To change authority, first release any held authority with the :code:`Release Authority` button.
 The GUI will automatically release authority when closed.